 Waste is any activity that takes up time, resources, or space but does not add value to a product or service.
 An activity adds value when it transforms or shapes raw material or information to meet your customers' requirements.

 Some activities, such as moving materials during product production, are necessary but do not add value.
 A lean organisation's primary goal is to deliver quality products and services the first time and time.
 As a lean enterprise, you accomplish this by eliminating all activities that are wasteful and then target areas that are necessary but do not add value.

 Lead time is the total time it takes to complete a series of tasks within a process.
 Some examples are the period between the receipt of a sales order and the time the customer's payment is received, the time it takes to transform raw materials into finished goods, and the time it takes to introduce new products after they are first designed.
 By reducing lead time, a lean enterprise can quickly respond to changes in customer demand while improving its return on investment, (ROI)

 Why are these goals important?
 Implementing lean tools and techniques will enable your company to meet its customers' demand for a quality product or service at the time they need it and for a price they are willing to pay.

 The term Six Sigma refers to a business philosophy of focusing on continuous improvement by understanding customers' needs, analysing business processes, and instituting proper measurement methods.

-Using Six Sigma reduces the amount of defective products manufactured or services provided, resulting in increased revenue and greater customer satisfaction. it is a methodology that an organization uses to ensure that it is improving its key processes.
+Using Six Sigma reduces the amount of defective products manufactured or services provided, resulting in increased revenue and greater customer satisfaction.
+It is a methodology that an organisation uses to ensure that it is improving its key processes.